Andy Brickley: Professional

 Brickley began the 1991–92 season in Maine, cut out of training camp in September.
 He did well with the Mariners and was named team captain out of training camp before rejoining the Bruins in October.
 He proved his value after being recalled, with 19 points in his first 11 games, including making 8 goals on 15 shots in that span before suffering a shoulder injury in a game against the Hartford Whalers in November, which turned out to be a torn rotator cuff requiring surgery.
 He remained sidelined until February, first appearing in a charity skills competition with his teammates (and winning the shooting accuracy contest) and then returning to the lineup in mid-February against the St. Louis Blues.
 Still struggling late in the season, the Bruins eventually returned Brickley and other veterans to Maine, favoring youth over experience, and eventually cutting ties with them all after the season ended.
+Even though his time with the Bruins he faced multiple nagging injuries, Brickley still became a favorite due to his hard work and resilience.

 After being released by Boston, Brickley signed a two-way contract with the Winnipeg Jets, and began the season with the AHL's Moncton Hawks.
 After about three weeks in the AHL, the Jets recalled Brickley for an eleven-game stretch in which he scored two points.
 Brickley played one more regular season game for the Jets, plus one playoff game in which he collected a goal and an assist.
 While playing for the Hawks that season, however, Brickley collected 15 goals and 36 assists in 38 games.
 Brickley appeared in just two games for Winnipeg the following season, but continued to have success in the AHL.
 He played in barely more than half of the Hawks' first 56 games while recovering from another rotator cuff injury, but following his brief two-game callup with the Jets, he led the league in shooting at 26.7 percent and collected four assists in a single game against Fredericton the night after scoring the game-tying goal with four seconds remaining in regulation.

 For the 1994–95 NHL season, Brickley joined the New York Islanders, but never appeared in a game for them.
 Instead, he was assigned to the International Hockey League's Denver Grizzlies, missing the first month and a half of the season with knee trouble.
-He returned to score 50 points in 58 games with the Grizzlies and led them to the Turner Cup for the first of two consecutive seasons.
+He returned to score 50 points in 58 games with the Grizzlies and led them to the Turner Cup for the first of two consecutive seasons with 30 points in 16 playoff games.
 He played his final game with the Grizzlies in 1996 before retiring.

 Years later, Brickley said of his career, "My story is a good one.
 I was always a B team player growing up.
 A walk-on through college and I finally got an opportunity because I stayed with it.
 I was the NHL's version of Mr. Irrelevant and I happily played 13 years."